 You can sit for the Exam and get your CPA license only if you meet the requirements of the Board of Accountancy in one of the 55 U.S. jurisdictions.
 The CPA exam requirements depend upon the jurisdiction where you choose to become licensed.

-To qualify to sit for the exam, you must meet the the citizenship, residency, Social Security Number and educational requirements of your Board of Accountancy.
-However, to qualify for a CPA license, you must meet the 4 E requirements your state requires which are: 1-Educational requirements, 2-passing the Exam, 3-passing the Ethics exam (some states do not have this requirement) and 4-Experience requirement.
+To qualify to sit for the exam, you must meet the the citizenship, residency, Social Security Number and educational requirements required by your Board of Accountancy.
+However, to qualify for a CPA license, you must meet the 4 E requirement your state requires which are: the 1-Educational requirements, 2-passing the Exam, 3-passing the Ethics exam (some states do not have this requirement) and 4-the Experience requirement.